 This is a description of this underlying karmic wind that you’re always wanting to move away from.
 And the shenpa is very much in there, someplace.
 There’s not always shenpa involved in this.
 But the momentum of moving away usually involves shenpa of some kind.
 You get hooked by something because it represents comfort for you —making the phone call, avoiding the boredom, avoiding the restlessness, avoiding this uneasy, underlying uneasiness.

 Rather than try to push this boredom away and fill up the space with something, she advises us to stay with the present moment, the feeling, and to learn to relax into the space of nothing happening.
-Learning to stay present she says is “like being willing to endure the short term pain of an injection in order to be free of the disease altogether.”
+Learning to stay present, Chodron says, is “like being willing to endure the short-term pain of an injection in order to be free of the disease altogether.”

 I used to be terribly uneasy with quiet, calm, and boring.
 So, I created a life that was anything but that.
 After a tumultuous marriage followed by years of legal drama, I found a subsequent relationship that was equally turbulent.
-Even though I strongly disliked all this chaos, I, unknowingly, was hooked on the emotional excitement of it all.
-I was used to being on the roller coaster.
-Anything else just did not feel right – boring.
-Through meditation and mindfulness, I have turned this pattern around and no longer need the adrenaline rush that accompanies this kind of drama.
+Even though I strongly disliked all the chaos, I, unknowingly, was hooked on the emotional excitement of it all and was used to being on the roller coaster.
+Anything else just didn’t feel right – b-o-r-i-n-g.
+Through meditation and mindfulness, I’ve turned this pattern around and no longer need the adrenaline rush that accompanies this kind of drama.

-A serious brain injury resulting from an attempted suicide five years ago, forced me to HAVE to be still and quiet and to slow way down.
-I totally isolated myself and was not social at all for years out of absolute necessity.
-I have been very gradually adding more activity and socialization in my life lately.
-I feel as though I am at the point, now, where I want to add even more.
-I am craving something more.
-I have to ask myself is this shenpa or the natural evolution and growth for me having gone too far to the other side?
+A serious brain injury forced me to HAVE to be still and quiet and slow way down.
+I totally isolated myself and wasn’t social at all for years out of absolute necessity, and I’ve been gradually adding more activity and socialization back into my life lately.
+Being at the point where I’m craving something more now, I have to ask myself “Is this shenpa or natural evolution and growth for me having gone too far to the other side?”
 I’ll let you know when I figure it out.

 Because I also grew up uneasy with boredom, I had to find a way to accept ceasing activity to allow myself to deepen and get more centered.
 I respond well to humor, so I began by framing it as a choice, to “do nothing – on PURPOSE” (eek!)
 Over the years, doing nothing (on purpose) helped me learn more how to be instead of doing.
 The experience of existence appears clearer to me as a result.
 I have gotten to really look forward to walking slowly, without allowing thoughts to “stick”, just encountering whatever I run into.